Course of Study

-The LTS program is designed as an intensive MA program that can be completed in five consecutive quarter terms beginning Summer term, and continuing through the subsequent Summer term (15 months).
+The Language Teaching Studies program is designed as an intensive MA degree that can be completed in five consecutive quarter terms beginning Summer term, and continuing through the subsequent Summer term (15 months).
 Students are able to stay longer than 5 terms in the program longer if needed, but need to consult with the Director about planning an extended or alternate schedule.
 The program is not designed to be completed efficiently with a Fall term start (students need to stay for 2 years in this case); thus, students are only rarely admitted to start in Fall term.

 Master’s Degree Requirements

 - 53 credits in Linguistics, Language Teaching, and Education coursework

 - 7 Master’s Project course credits and the successful completion of a final Master’s Project

 - Each course grade must be a B- or higher in order to satisfy degree requirements.
 Please be aware of the University of Oregon policy that requires all graduate students to maintain a 3.0 GPA in order to graduate.

 12-13 credits per term (9 in final Summer term) for 60 credits total.

 Linguistics and Language Teaching Courses

 |LING 540 or LING 544||Linguistic Principles and Second Language Acquisition (LING 540) or Second Language Acquisition||4 Credits|

 |LT 528||Culture, Language and Literature||4 Credits|